 standard

-when to use it: you're getting your first read on IB behavior for a specific ticker, session, and date range. you want to answer: does this instrument break its first hour range consistently, and in which direction?
+when to use it: you're getting your first read on IB behavior for a specific ticker, session, and date range. you want to answer: does this instrument pick a side and go, chop both sides, or hold the range all day?

 tip: the IB is defined by your session setting. an IB on the NY session (9:30–10:30 am ET) is measuring something completely different than an IB on the London session. make sure your session matches when you actually trade.